Framlingham Church Location map

 This church is particularly notable both for its hammer beam roof and its Thamar organ.

-Photograph of the Nave and the Thamar Organ of St. Michael's Church, Framlingham, Suffolk, England
+The Nave and the Thamar Organ, St. Michael's Church, Framlingham, Suffolk, England, Great Britain

 Oliver Cromwell ordered these instruments to be destroyed because of their very ornate decoration but eight survived however and now only three of those remain.